rajlaiya/Temperature_Converter/README.md

   Creates the typing animation effect for the header using CSS animations (typing and blink-caret).
   Sets up a flexible grid layout for the temperature converter form.
   Styles the input field, select dropdowns, and the result display.
-  Positions the social icons fixed at the bottom center of the page.
-  Includes media queries (@media) to adjust the layout and font sizes for different screen sizes (mobile up to 600px, tablets between 601px and 1024px) to ensure responsiveness.
   Defines CSS animations (cold-blink and hot-glow) that are applied to the body background based on the temperature.